Gourmet Foods List

 An example is the Puntec Pie, which used to be r97 but is now r180.
 If your Neopet ate this item while it was r97, it will count towards their gourmet grand total, but Neopets today cannot eat that item for the Gourmet Club.

 Your Neopet may eat a gourmet food only until they are bloated.
 You will then need to wait for their hunger level to grow before they will consume more food.
 You can, however, get around this by feeding them a Rainbow Melt Pizza, which will change your Neopet's hunger level to "very full."
-This may not always be very cost effective though, as sometimes the item can be quite expensive.
-(Especially when your Neopet will naturally get hungry given time.)
+This may not always be very cost effective though, as sometimes the item can be quite expensive, especially since your Neopet will naturally get hungry for free given enough time.

 If the name of your Neopet has the same number of characters as the name of item you wish to feed it (including spaces), then your Neopet will reject the food and refuse to eat it.